The Best on a Budget

 What are Cause and Effect Toys?

-The fun effects show kids they can change their environment in some way – which is really exciting for young kids!
+Cause and effect toys (sometimes called Action Reaction toys) show children they can change their environment in some way – which is really exciting for young kids!

-For this reason, these types of toys are often used as special needs toys, too, particularly as autism intervention.
+For this reason, these types of toys are often used as special needs toys, too, particularly as an autism intervention.

 Plus, most of these toys are super fun for kids!